yuvika2411/Craveo-BACKEND/README.md

 Craveo is being developed using React.js, Spring Boot, MySQL, and Docker with a focus on clean UI/UX, secure JWT authentication, RESTful APIs, and scalable architecture.
 The project aims to replicate the workflow of real-world food delivery platforms while showcasing strong frontend, backend, database, and DevOps development skills.

-The project focuses on responsive UI, secure authentication, role-based access control, cart management, and scalable backend APIs.
+The project focuses on responsive UI, secure authentication, role-based access control, cart management, & scalable backend APIs.

 ---